 NO HANDS is truly a transformational therapy both for the clients and the therapists.
 What would I say to other therapists?
 Well, it’s all been said before though the one thing that stands out for me is – Become a client and get regular massage yourself.
 Once you have felt this and know your truth, you will know the power of NO HANDS massage.
 Why wouldn’t you want to share it?
 Know your truth, create your vision and become your vision.

 Since becoming a Master, I work in my clinic with my clients and I do so knowing that I am being the best that I can be for them.
 I feel settled and have found a sense of calm.
 On becoming a Master, I remember looking around at the sea of faces and every single one of those faces in that room had been some form of support for me on my NO HANDS journey.
 That said, there is still so much more learning for me and that really excites me.
 After all if I am not learning, what’s left?

 I have had an amazing experience with NO HANDS.
 I have put into practice what I have been shown and it has worked for me.
+I have loved being an instructor and seeing students flourish with their own NO HANDS Massage.
+It felt great to become a supervising Master, knowing that I could continue to offer support for others.
 The cherry on the cake is the incredible people that I have trained alongside, the instructors and all those that I have worked with along the way.
 The community and the support has been there for me and it’s important for me to be able to pass the support on.”

 Master Amanda Watson